How to Read Text From Image in Blazor

 Create Blazor UI Component

 A component represents a user interface with business logic to exhibit dynamic behavior.
-Blazor use Razor Components to build its apps.
+Blazor uses Razor Components to build its apps.
 These components can be nested, reused, and shared among projects.
-By default, the Counter and FetchData pages are provided in the application.
-We are going to delete these pages as they won't affect our application.
+By default, the Counter and FetchData pages are provided in the application, removing those for simplicity.

 Right-click on the pages folder under the BlazorReadText application, and then select Add > Razor Component.
 If you do not find Razor Component, then click on New Item, and from C# components select "Razor Component".
 Name the component "OCR.razor" and click Add.

-How to Read Text From Image in Blazor: Figure 7
+How to Read Text From Image in Blazor, Figure 7: Add new Razor Component Add new Razor Component

-For easy maintenance of our application, we are going to keep the code for this razor page as a separate class.
+A best practice is to separate the code for this razor page as in another class.
 Again, right-click on the pages folder and select Add > Class.
 Name the class the same as the page name and click Add.
-Blazor is a smart framework, and it tags this class with the page which has the same name.
+Blazor is a smart framework, and it tags this class with the page that shares the same name.

 Now, let's move to the actual code implementation which will read image data using IronOCR.